VOLTTRON/volttron/docs/source/specifications/Weather_Service_Spec.rst

     2. **start_date** - start date of requested data
     3. **end_date** - end date of requested data

-Returns: dictionary object of forecast data.
+Returns: List of dictionary objects containing historical data.
 The amount of data returned and duration depends on the weather service provider.
 For example, weatherbit.io returns hourly forecast data for 24 hours when using free account.

 .. note:: Based on the weather data provider this api could do multiple calls to the data provider to get the requested data.
-For example, one call per day to darksky.net get all the history data between start_date and end_date
+For example, one call per day to darksky.net get all the history data between start_date and end_date.
+Repeated use may exhaust the amount of api calls allowed by a service.

 5. Periodic polling of current weather data